Financial Inclusion

 Accessible Banking Solutions

 Since 2022, our PRISM Checking/Savings accounts have been Bank On certified, meeting standards for safe, low-cost financial products.
-These accounts offer a low minimum opening deposit, a low monthly maintenance fee, free branch access and functionalities like Bill Pay and Online Banking.
+These accounts offer a low minimum opening deposit, a low monthly maintenance fee, no overdrafts, free branch access and functionalities like Bill Pay and Online Banking.

 To further support financial access, PRISM accounts come with waived fees for our youngest and senior customers.
 Additionally, we offer Thank U Checking, a low-cost account option for military personnel, educators, healthcare professionals and first responders.